-The survivor of a sexual assault may also choose to file a report with Title IX or Deputy Title IX Coordinator, or the Department of Human Resources.
+The survivor of a sexual assault may also choose to file a report with Title IX Coordinator, or the Department of Human Resources.
 The Office of Student Conduct adjudicates cases involving sex offenses in which the alleged perpetrator is a Virginia Tech student.
 Virginia Tech also encourages survivors to prosecute alleged perpetrators to the fullest extent of the law.
 There are several avenues for assistance if a person becomes the survivor of a sex offense.
 Survivors of sexual assault tend to feel a variety of conflicting emotions: rage, fear, depression, relief to have survived, numbness, and exhaustion, to name just a few.
 Two key points to remember are that the assault was not your fault and there is help available.

 The Virginia Tech Police Department is available and ready to assist if needed.
 The Virginia Tech Police Department is a valuable resource for information.
 The department has educational literature available on prevention methods and procedures to follow if you should become the survivor of a sex offense.
 The department provides educational programs on women's awareness, personal safety and instructs Rape Aggression Defense (RAD) classes upon request.
 RAD classes are self-defense classes for women only and consist of awareness, safety tips and progresses into hands on attack simulations at the end of the class.
+Resisting Aggression with Defense for Men (RAD) program teaches the practice of self-defense and how to escape aggressive behavior.